Skip to main content

 #Shopping

-Platinum Fashion Mall (Pratunam): Three floors of wholesale and retail fashion — the widest selection of Thai-made and imported fashion in the city, at the lowest prices.
-The wholesale prices require minimum purchases (usually six or twelve items); retail prices are still significantly below Siam-area mall rates.
-Open from early morning.
+Platinum Fashion Mall (Pratunam): Three floors of wholesale and retail fashion, the widest selection of Thai-made and imported fashion in Bangkok, at the lowest prices.
+Wholesale prices require minimum purchases (six or twelve items); retail prices are still well below Siam-area mall rates.
+Open from early morning (10am-8pm daily).

-Bangrak antique dealers (Charoen Krung Road): The area between the Oriental Hotel and the General Post Office along Charoen Krung Road has a concentration of antique shops selling Siamese lacquerware, Buddha images (replicas only — originals cannot be exported), ceramic bowls, and Thai textiles.
-Reasonable compared to London or New York; negotiation expected.
+Bangrak antique dealers (Charoen Krung Road): The area between the Mandarin Oriental and the General Post Office along Charoen Krung Road has a concentration of antique shops selling Siamese lacquerware, Buddha images (replicas only; originals cannot be exported under the Thai National Treasures Act), ceramic bowls, and Thai textiles.
+Reasonable compared to London or New York; negotiation is expected and welcomed.

 #Culture & Etiquette

-Magha Puja temple dress code: Modest dress is particularly important at temple festivals — long trousers or skirt, shoulders covered.
-This is a serious religious occasion, not a tourist spectacle; participate respectfully.
+• Makha Bucha temple dress code: Modest dress is particularly important at temple festivals: long trousers or skirt, shoulders fully covered, no exposed midriffs or low necklines.
+This is a serious religious occasion, not a tourist spectacle.

 #Essential Local Phrases